 How It Works

 Projects developed under this Plastic Program will follow a rigorous assessment process in order to be certified.
-The Plastic Program will to cover a diverse range of activities which currently include waste collection from the environment, development of new municipal infrastructure, waste picker recyclable material collection, and development and/or scaling up of new recycling technologies.
+The Plastic Program will cover a diverse range of activities that currently include waste collection from the environment, development of new municipal infrastructure, waste picker recyclable material collection, and development and/or scaling up of new recycling technologies.

 Plastic Standard: The Plastic Waste Reduction Standard lays out the rules and requirements which all projects must follow in order to be certified.